 This design (and translation) project was headed up by my colleage Gonzaga (now of Open Horizon Studio).
 The website acts as an online catalogue for Sigrid's extensive practice – which includes painting, performance and research.
 The site can be read fully in both English and Spanish.

-An ongoing documentation & design project – primarily giving Fife based artist Helen Glassford a complete website overhaul.
+A complete website overhaul (plus documentation) for artist Helen Glassford.
 Helen wanted for her site to be approachable, interactive and in-keeping with her painterly aesthetic.
 Throughout the site, images of Helen's studio add to a design that aims to offer the viewer a look at her artistic processes and inspirations – as well as glimpses from behind-the-scenes.
 All this aims to allow the viewer to learn more about Helen as an artist.
 The site was built to work just as efficiently on mobile as on desktop, and features an extensive Journal section.
 Along with the site I provided painting documentation, promotional design material, and a short film of her sketchbooks.

 For many years Geraldo had been using a self-managed blog as his sole form of web presence.
 He wanted simply to transfer the content from his blog stream into the format of a website – thus making his online presence stronger and the user experience more accessible.
 We trialled two different designs before settling on the below, and plan to expand the site to include his most recent artworks over the coming months.